September, 28, 2003: The day Althea Gibson, the first African-American player to ever win a Grand Slam tournament, passed away

 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
 Today, we go back to 2003 to pay a tribute to the first African-American tennis star, Althea Gibson, who died on this day at the age of 76

 What happened exactly on that day?

 On this day, September 28 in 2003, tennis legend Althea Gibson died at the age of 76, from complications following respiratory and bladder infections.
-Having claimed five Grand Slam titles at singles, her victories represented more than just success at tennis: it was the outcome of a long process against racism and prejudice, which Gibson had to face before she was allowed to compete in major tennis events.
+Having claimed five Grand Slam titles in singles, her victories represented more than just success at tennis: it was the outcome of a long fight against racism and prejudice, which Gibson had to face before she was allowed to compete in major tennis events.
 Her success was a big step in favor of the desegregation in tennis as well as the movement for civil rights.

 The facts: The life and times of Althea Gibson

 Althea Gibson was born in 1927 on a cotton farm in North Carolina, but she grew up in New York, where her family, hit by the Great Depression, moved in 1930.
 She made her debut with a racket in the streets of Harlem, playing paddle tennis, a game adapted from tennis, played on a smaller court without the doubles alley (not to be confused with the sport known as padel in modern days).

 Young Althea quickly became a standout at this game and was the New York paddle champion in 1939, at the age of 12.
 Thanks to a collection made by her neighbours, she had the opportunity to become a member and take lessons at the Harlem Cosmopolitan Tennis Club, a club for African-American players.